iterative/cml.dev/content/docs/ref/index.md

 # Command Reference

-CML provides a number of commands to help package the outputs of ML workflows into a CML report.
-These may include numeric data or model performance visualizations.
+CML provides a number of commands to help package the outputs of ML workflows into a CML report, which may include numeric data or model performance visualizations.
 Let's look at the typical sequence (after [configuration](/doc/config)):